PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Because you're old and fat and mean."

 "I wasn't always old and fat, y'know.
-And someday, if you're very, very lucky, you'll be old and fat and you might not mind so much."
+And someday, if you're very, very lucky, you'll be old and fat like me.
+And you might not mind so much."

 "Not me," said Relan, "I'm out to make a name for myself."

-> Possibilities -- The Wizard killed Relan's father, but through consumption, like the pox or something like that.

-Boltac stretched his legs out in front of him, and lowered the shutter on the lantern so that it was almost all the way closed.
-A faint red glow filled the room.
+Boltac stretched his legs out in front of him, and lowered the shutter on the lantern so that a faint red glow filled the room.
 The Merchant stared into the gloom for a long time.
 Then he said, "Once, long before you were born, I carried a sword for a living.
 From far to the North.
 I first came to Robrecht from Mercia.
 To conquer the wilds and make a name for myself."

 "But you don't look Mercian?"

 "I'm not.
 Not exactly.
 You see my tribe is, well, we're scattered.
-And my family traded in the Mercian empire, but weren't exactly citizens, you see.
-So my dream was to… well it was your dream.
+My family traded in the Mercian empire, but weren't exactly citizens, you see.
+So my dream was to… well it's your dream.
 I was going to go out in the world and prove myself to be strong and brave.
-Make a name for my self.
+Make a name for myself.
 Earn the token of citizenship.
 And then… and then I don't know what.

 "My father thought I was an idiot.
 And it too me years to realize he was right.
-The day I mustered out for the long march south, he said, 'Boltac, you're a trader, a merchant, it is in your blood.'
+The day I mustered out for that long march South, he said, 'Boltac, you're a trader, a merchant, it is in your blood.
+Someday, remember it and learn to be happy.'

 "I told him I was going to be soldier and make him proud.
 His eyes filled with tears when he told me that killing would never make him proud.
 That I should be a merchant, keep a store, raise a family, know something of life before I died.
 Add something to the ledger of the world, rather than take, take, take.

 "I don't remember exactly, but I suppose I said something much like you did.
-Called him old and fat, probably a coward… ehhh.
+Called him old and fat, probably called him a coward… ehhh.
 He was a lotta things my old man, but not a coward."
 Boltac shook his head and looked away for a long time.
 "Anyway, I never saw my father again.
-I came south.
+I came South.
 I think I imagined we would conquer the Southern Kingdoms single-handedly.
 There were four of us in the 7th Repreitors.
 We were thick as thieves and twice as greedy."

 "Athos, he was a scout.
 And far south of here, just coming out of the mountains, he was scouting wide on the left flank of the army.
 And he came across an ancient city, crumbling on the edge of the jungle.
 Of course, there was no one there.
-But the promise of riches, boy, untold riches of an ancient civilization."
+But there was promise of riches.
+The untold riches of an ancient civilization.
+You don't have to be a merchant's son to do the math on that one.

-"We bribed the lieutenant, I was a supply sergeant, so I got us what we needed.
+"We bribed the lieutenant.
+I was a supply sergeant, so I got us what we needed.
 And off we rode, bold as heroes."

-"I have since discovered the identity of that lost city.
-That cursed place."

-"Did you find jewels."
+"Did you find riches, powerful weapons, jewels?" asked Relan his eyes wide with greed and glory.

-"What we found was jewel encrusted death.
+"What we found was jewel-encrusted death.
 I was the only one who made it out alive.
-I lifted a terrible sword from funeral beir, and as soon as I drew it, the sword attacked.
+I lifted a terrible sword from funeral bier, and as soon as I drew it, the sword attacked.
+Not me though.
 The cursed thing welded itself to my hand and went after my companions.
 Within minutes they were all dead, and I was alive."

 "It wasn't my fault, but I never forgave myself.
-Of course, I couldn't go back, so I deserted.
-Six months later I heard that army was destroyed.
-So I went to Robrecht, which wasn't under the Mercian empire and, well, the rest, as they say... "
+Of course, I couldn't go back, not with all of them dead.
+So I deserted.
+Six months later I heard that army had been destroyed, broken against the White Walls of Yorn.
+So I came to Robrecht, which wasn't under the Mercian empire at that point and, well, the rest, as they say... "

-It wasn't the whole truth, but it was all of the truth that Boltac was going to tell.
+Even as he said this, Boltac recognized that it wasn't the whole truth, but it was as much of the truth as he was willing to tell.

-"What happened to the sword?"
+"What happened to the sword?" ask Relan.

 "I carried the awful thing with me in my travels.
 Thinking that the power and the skill of the sword would make me a mighty robber.
-It saved my life with some bandits, but in the end, the screams, the memories of the faces of the men I had killed, who I had loved as brothers -- who had become my family after I had abandoned my family -- I couldn't bear the touch of the thing.
+It saved my life with some bandits, but in the end, the screams, the memories of the faces of the men I had killed, especially my comrades in arms -- who had become my family after I had abandoned my family -- I couldn't bear the touch of the thing.

-"I threw it in the deepest part of the River Swift, and I had not drawn a sword all the way out of a sheath since that day.
-Well, since the Orc's.
+"I threw it in the deepest part of the River Swift, and I have not drawn a sword since that day.
 And, to tell you the truth, I don't care if I never draw one again."

 "After you kill the Wizard you mean?"